facebookarchive/open-graph-protocol/content/index.markdown

 <a name="type_website" href="#type_website">`website`</a> - Namespace URI: [`http://ogp.me/ns/website#`](http://ogp.me/ns/website)

-No additional propertiers other than the basic ones.
+No additional properties other than the basic ones.
 Any non-marked up webpage should be treated as `og:type` website.